A scaling analysis of a cat and mouse Markov chain: Random walks in and

-By using relation~\eqref{ehh},
+By using relation (\ref{ehh}),

-With a similar decomposition with the partial sums of $(G_k-2)$, relations~\eqref{eii} give the inequality, for $n\geq n_0$,
+With a similar decomposition with the partial sums of $(G_k-2)$, relations~(\ref{eii}) give the inequality, for $n\geq n_0$,

-By Lemma~\ref{lem1}, the left hand side is thus arbitrarily small if $n$ is sufficiently large.
-In a similar way the same results holds for the variable $\sup(-\Delta_n(s):{0\leq s\leq t})$.
-The variable $\sup(|\Delta_n(s)|: 0\leq s\leq t)$ converges therefore in distribution to $0$.
-Consequently, by using relation~\eqref{aux1} and the law of large numbers, the same property holds for
+By Lemma \ref{lem1}, the left-hand side is thus arbitrarily small if $n$ is sufficiently large.
+In a similar way the same results holds for the variable $\sup(-\Delta_n(s)\dvtx\allowbreak {0\leq s\leq t})$.
+The variable $\sup(|\Delta_n(s)|\dvtx 0\leq s\leq t)$ converges therefore in distribution to $0$.
+Consequently, by using relation (\ref{aux1}) and the law of large numbers, the same property holds for

-Donsker's Theorem gives that the sequence of processes $(C^a_{\lfloor \sqrt{n} s\rfloor}/\sqrt[4]{n}, 0\leq s\leq t)$ converges in distribution to $(B_1(s), 0\leq s\leq t)$, in particular, for $\eps$ and $\delta>0$, there exists some $n_0$ such that if $n\geq n_0$, then
+Donsker's theorem gives that the sequence of processes \mbox{$(C^a_{\lfloor \sqrt{n} s\rfloor}/\sqrt[4]{n}, 0\leq s\leq t)$} converges in distribution to $(B_1(s), 0\leq s\leq t)$.
+In particular, for $\eps$ and $\delta>0$, there exists some $n_0$ such that if $n\geq n_0$, then

-see Billingsley~\cite{Billingsley:02} for example.
-Since $M_n=C_{\kappa_n}^a$ for any $n\geq 1$, the processes
+see Billingsley \cite{Billingsley02}, for example.
+Since $M_n=C_{\kappa_n}^a$ for any $n\geq1$, the processes

 have therefore the same asymptotic behavior for the convergence in distribution.
-Since, by construction $(C_k^a)$ and $(\overline{\nu}_n)$ are independent, with Skorohod's representation Theorem, on can assume that, on an appropriate probability space with two independent Brownian motions $(B_1(s))$ and $(B_2(s))$, the convergences
+Since, by construction $(C_k^a)$ and $(\overline{\nu}_n)$ are independent, with Skorohod's representation theorem, one can assume that, on an appropriate probability space with two independent Brownian motions $(B_1(s))$ and $(B_2(s))$, the convergences

 hold almost surely for the norm of the supremum.
-This concludes the proof of the theorem. \end{proof}
+This concludes the proof of the theorem. \end{pf*}

-\subsection{Random Walk in the Plane}
+\subsection{Random walk in the plane}

 The transition matrix $P$ of this random walk is given by, for $x\in\Z^2$,